rey/cookbook/recipes/biryani.md

 4. Bring to boil and then lower the heat immediately and allow to simmer.
 5. As soon as the water has been absorbed remove the rice from the heat.
 You need to keep an eye on it.
-6. The rice should still be uncooked and hard.
-7. Whilst the rice is cooking slice the onion thinly and fry until brown.
+6. Whilst the rice is cooking slice the onion thinly and fry until brown.

 ## Step 3: Layer